JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 > **PyPI Package Drift vs. Source Repository**
 > While GitHub repository tags associate the removal of `dataset.py` with version `v0.14.20` (commit `7049c97d`), the published PyPI package `llama-index-core==0.14.20` was built prior to the commit merging into the release build pipeline.
 Consequently, systems installing `llama-index-core==0.14.20` via PyPI remain fully vulnerable to the remote code execution vector.
 The removal only takes effect in published package distributions starting with version `0.14.21`.

-**Conclusion:** The vendor removed the `dataset.py` surface from the source repository without a formal security advisory, a CVE, or a migration notice.
-Whether this removal was deliberate security hardening or collateral cleanup cannot be definitively established from the public commit history.
-Regardless, the underlying `SimpleKVStore.persist()` vector remained unpatched in all published versions, and the PyPI package for v0.14.20 still shipped the vulnerable `dataset.py`.
-The absence of a CVE and the lack of user notification left downstream adopters without actionable guidance, a practice that undermines responsible disclosure norms and the security community's ability to protect enterprise deployments.

 * **April 7, 2026 — The "Data Sinks" Coincidence (PR #21251):**
     * [Commit e8b22d9](https://github.com/run-llama/llama_index/commit/e8b22d9): Documented as *"fix for typo in data_sinks."* Due to the timing and AppSec nomenclature, this appeared to be a stealth migration of the vulnerable sink logic.
 However, lab recreation confirms this was merely a syntax fix (brackets and typos) inside an unrelated event-routing module.
 The `data_sinks.py` file was never moved — it remains in `llama_index/core/ingestion/data_sinks.py`.